Halfnhav4/applicant-tracker/README.md

 After downloading or cloning the repository:

 * Replace `App Key` and `App Secret` (in `js/init.js`) with your application's credentials.
-* Add a user to your Kinvey backend through the [web console](https://console.kinvey.com/addons/users/new), and set the permissions for users to "Read Only" (under the [Settings](https://console.kinvey.com/addons/users/settings) page).
+* Add a user to your Kinvey backend through the [web console](https://console.kinvey.com/addons/users/new).
+Make sure to set the `username` field to the users e-mail address.
+Next, set the permissions for users to "Read Only" (under the [Settings](https://console.kinvey.com/addons/users/settings) page).
 * Create an `applicants` collection and import `backend/applicants.json` for some sample data to get started with.
 Make sure to set the permissions to "Full" for this collection as well.
-* Copy the contents of `backend/applicants-post-fetch.js` into the post-fetch [custom code](https://console.kinvey.com/addons/business-logic/applicants) for the `applicants` collection, making sure to add your Github API keys to the top of the file.
+* Copy the contents of `backend/applicants-post-fetch.js` into the after-fetch [custom code](https://console.kinvey.com/addons/collection-hooks/collection/applicants) for the `applicants` collection, making sure to add your Github API keys to the top of the file.
 * Install the Grunt dependencies:

 ```